srinathv31/initial-portfolio/README.md

 Milestone 2:
 * Create random pokemon card drawer
-* Have that random card possess stats and an image
+* Have that random card display stats and an image of the pokemon in "card format"